gsoft-inc/wl-squide/docs/reference/runtime/runtime-instance.md

 A `priority` property can be added to a navigation item to affect it's position in the menu.
 The priority algorithm is as follow:

-- By default a navigation item have a priority of 0
+- By default a navigation item have a priority of `0`.
-- If no navigation item have a priority, the items are positioned according to their registration order
+- If no navigation item have a priority, the items are positioned according to their registration order.
-- If an item have a priority > 0, the item will be positioned before any other items with a lower priority (or without an explicit priority value)
+- If an item have a priority `> 0`, the item will be positioned before any other items with a lower priority (or without an explicit priority value).
-- If an item have a priority < 0, the item will be positioned after any other items with a higher priority (or without an explicit priority value)
+- If an item have a priority `< 0`, the item will be positioned after any other items with a higher priority (or without an explicit priority value).

 ```ts #5,12
 runtime.registerNavigationItems([